 The Ranger’s Creepy Stairs in the Forest

-Another account of abandoned stairs in the forest and national parks posted to Reddit.
+Another account of abandoned stairs in the forest and national parks surfaced on Reddit.
 This report referenced a park ranger who was training another young rookie ranger in the intimate aspects of the job.
 The ranger told the rookie about his own experience when he and another man found a lone staircase in the woods.
 They thought it was weird.
 Nonetheless, the man climbed to the top and held out his hand to grab the branch of a tree.
 At that moment something cut his hand off.
 Whatever caused this was a mystery, nonetheless, the clean-cut wound made him bleed profusely.
 Oddly, no one could find the hand.

 A different ranger reported about a time when he saw a woman head up some similar stairs.
 She complained that something was wrong with her before she collapsed and died.
 Later, authorities determined that she had suffered a fatal aneurysm.